1. INTRODUCTION

 5. DUE DILIGENCE, RISK ASSESSMENT AND POLICIES

-The International Trade Compliance Policy requires that qualifying suppliers, vendors, agents and other third parties be screened for trade sanctions, the results of which highlight any gross human rights abuses recorded or issued against entities, individuals and countries.
-It also requires that qualifying suppliers, vendors, agents and other third parties complete a due diligence questionnaire confirming whether: (a) they have been a party to proceedings in any country for violation of applicable human rights law or standards; and (b) they have policies and controls related to prohibition of human trafficking.
+The International Trade Compliance Policy requires that qualifying suppliers, vendors, agents and other third parties: (a) be screened for trade sanctions, the results of which highlight any gross human rights abuses recorded or issued against entities, individuals and countries; and (b) complete a due diligence questionnaire confirming whether: (i) they have been a party to proceedings in any country for violation of applicable human rights law or standards; and (ii) they have policies and controls related to prohibition of human trafficking.

-All Pico personnel are required to follow the procedures detailed in our International Trade Compliance Policy to ensure that parties are properly screened and authorised before they occur, and that a relationship with a potential third party does not present an unacceptable risk of violation of applicable laws or of other improper behaviour to Pico.
+All Picans continue to be required to understand and follow the procedures detailed in our International Trade Compliance Policy to ensure appropriate screening is performed on qualifying suppliers, vendors, agents and other persons and legal entities to ensure commercial relationships and transactions do not present a risk of violation of applicable laws or of other improper behaviour that is not acceptable to Pico.

 6. TRAINING

-We recognise that our workforce is on the frontline and best placed to identify compliance risks.
-To empower our workforce, all employees are required to complete annual compliance training, which includes training on anti-bribery and corruption, preventing discrimination and harassment and Pico’s Code of Conduct.
-Training is supplemented, and supported, by internal policies, such as Pico’s Policy Against Workplace Harassment and Pico’s Code of Conduct.
+We continue to recognise that our workforce is on the frontline and best placed to identify compliance risks.
+To empower our workforce, all employees continue to be required to complete annual compliance training, which includes training on anti-bribery and corruption, preventing discrimination and harassment and Pico’s Code of Conduct.
+Training is supplemented, and supported, by internal policies.
+Completion of our new LRN™ training courses is also tracked through an annual certification process so that any delays or non-compliance are flagged and can be escalated as appropriate.

-Approved by the Board of Directors of Pico Global Ltd.
+Approved by the Board of Directors of Pico Global Ltd. and Corvil Limited.